OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/command-ref/OpenDataStore/OpenDataStore.md

 Datastore features in the GeoProcessor currently focus on relational databases that can be queried to return tabular datasets.
 In the future, support for web services will be added.
+See also the [`CloseDataStore`](../CloseDataStore/CloseDataStore) command to close a datastore.

+This command can be used to control datastore connections in a workflow.
+The GeoProcessor is being enhanced to open datastores at software startup, for cases where a datastore needs to be available for the entire software session.

 For security reasons, the account name and password used for the connection should generally **not** be directly included in the command parameters.
 This is less of an issue for read-only `guest` accounts.